In this section

 On the outskirts of Aberdeen you’ll find Hazlehead Park bursting with woodland walks, football pitches, a golf course, putting green and a puzzling maze.
 There’s a children’s play area and pets corner on the grounds too with farmyard animals, reptiles and even alpacas.

 Check out Seaton Park too, where at its south gates stand the fortified towers of St Machar's Cathedral in Old Aberdeen.
 There are many colourful areas in the park from the flowerbeds to the walled garden beside the old stables.
-From here you can even kayak into the nearby river Don during the summer months.
+From here you can even kayak in the nearby River Don during the summer months.